 Today I am previewing my paternal grandparent’s, Albert and Pearl Cleage’s, household in 1950.

-In 1950 the Cleage household consisted of Albert B. Cleage, his wife Pearl and 5 of their 7 children.
+In 1950 the Cleage household consisted of Albert B. Cleage, his wife Pearl and five of their seven children.
 Albert was a Physician.
 He was 66 years old and had retired from his medical practice, my Aunt Gladys remembers.
 He was born in Tennessee and both of his parents were born in the United States.
 He had completed over 5 years of college.
 He and his wife had been married for 40 years.
 This was the only marriage for both.

 Louis Cleage, their son, was 36 years old and also a physician in a private practice.
 He had completed over 5 years of college and never been married.
 He worked 52 weeks.
 Henry Cleage, a son, was 34 years old.
 He had worked 52 weeks as an attorney in private practice.
 He had been married once and divorced about 6 years.
 Hugh Cleage, a son was 32 years old.
 He had never been married.
 He worked 52 weeks as a postal worker at the US post office.
 Not sure of his salary yet.
 He had completed 2 years of college.
 None of them had been in the military.

-By 1950 the Cleages had moved from their house on Scotten Ave. to 2270 Atkinson.
+By 1950 the Cleages had moved from their house on Scotten Avenue to 2270 Atkinson.
 This three story brick home with full basement was built in 1919.
 Because it was bought only 2 years before, in 1948, I believe there was a mortgage.